 The cash flow metric is vital because this is the money a company uses to expand and grow, develop new products, or reduce debt.
-Often Net Cash Flow is considered the most important financial indicator above and beyond all others, due to the fact it is an excellent indicator of the core operations of the company.
-It can help an investor gauge about the operations of the company and see whether the core operations are generating ample money in the business.
+Often Net Cash Flow is considered the most important financial indicator, above and beyond all others, due to the fact it is an excellent indicator of the core operations of the company.
+It can help an investor gauge the activities of the company and see whether the core operations are generating ample money in the business.

 Of course, there are more KPI’s that are important, and an argument could be made for many of them to include in this article.
 If you want to understand your business financials more clearly, start with these four metrics and expand from there.
 There are many metrics for a business owner to choose from; it can sometimes be overwhelming.
 Reach Reporting can show you as many or as few as you want in visually enhanced financial reports and professional dashboards.
 It’s what we do here at Reach Reporting.
 We believe Reach Reporting is the best way to find, see, and understand these four KPI’s plus many more.
 Check out Reach Reporting.
 We offer a free two-week trial, so you can play around and see the difference that Reach Reporting can make in understanding your business financials.